 The manufacture of steel-related products requires substantial amounts of steelmaking raw materials, slabs, energy and other inputs from domestic and foreign suppliers.
-In particular, the Ternium companies consume large quantities of iron ore, metallurgical coal, pulverized coal for injection, scrap, ferroalloys, slabs, natural gas, electricity, oxygen and other gases in operating their blast and electric arc furnaces, as well as its downstream facilities.
-The availability and pricing of a significant portion of the raw materials, slabs, energy and other inputs used in Ternium's operations are subject to market conditions, which can be volatile, government regulations or intervention, including import controls, allocation by suppliers, interruptions in production, or other events that can affect continuity of supply and prices, including wars, natural disasters, chronic climate changes, accidents and public health epidemics.
+Ternium consumes large quantities of iron ore, metallurgical coal, pulverized coal for injection, scrap, ferroalloys, refractories, slabs, natural gas, electricity, oxygen and other gases in operating their blast and electric arc furnaces, as well as its downstream facilities.
+The availability and pricing of raw materials, slabs, energy and other inputs used in Ternium's operations are subject to multiple factors, including market conditions, government regulations or intervention, including import controls and international sanctions, allocation by suppliers, interruptions in production, or other events that can affect continuity of supply and prices, such as wars, natural disasters, chronic climate changes, accidents and epidemics.